-One of the prime reasons for less scores is a lack of sound knowledge of concepts as NEET also tests the application skills of students.
+One of the prime reasons for fewer scores is a lack of sound knowledge of concepts, as NEET also tests the application skills of students.
 Be as clear as possible with all the concepts.
 A strong foundation of concepts can change the game for you.
 Once basics take shape, studying underlying topics no longer seems like a tedious task.
 This makes room for understanding advanced topics better and hence, the ability to solve complex questions.

 One must heavily rely on NCERT for the same.
 75-80% question paper is directly or indirectly based on NCERT content.
-Do not miss out on mastering concepts of NCERT.
+Do not miss out on mastering the concepts of NCERT.

 4. Key to success – Self-study